wassp-ds/qubes-config/salt/code/README.md

 ## Description

-Setup a development qube named "dev".
-Defines the user interactive shell, installing goodies, applying dotfiles, being client of sys-pgp, sys-git and sys-ssh-agent.
-The qube has netvm but can reach remote servers if the policy allows.
+Setup a development qube named "code".
+Defines the user interactive shell, installing goodies, applying dotfiles, being client of sys-pgp and  sys-git.
+The qube can reach remote servers if the policy allows.

 ## Installation